ShinChven/llm-legal-kg-builder/README.md

 # NZ Legislation Relationship Extraction & Knowledge Graph

-This project is a comprehensive framework for building a **Legal Knowledge Graph** from New Zealand legislation.
-It utilizes **Large Language Models (LLMs)** (specifically Google Gemini via `google-genai`) to extract citations and relationships between Acts, constructing a rich graph database for analysis.
+This is an LLM-driven ensemble information extraction framework to construct legislation knowledge graphs.

-The system moves beyond simple keyword matching, employing generative AI to understand the context of references (e.g., "amends", "repeals", "cited by").
+The system moves beyond simple keyword matching, employing generative AI to understand the context of references (e.g., "amends", "repeals", "cited by") and to perform topic modeling and classification.
 It then leverages graph algorithms (Leiden Community Detection, PageRank) to identify clusters of related legislation and influential Acts.

 ## 🌟 Key Features